unjs/website/content/5.blog/2023-08-15-h3-towards-the-edge-of-the-web.md

 ---
-title: H3 1.8 - Towards the Edge of the Web!
+title: H3 1.8 - Towards the Edge of the Web
-description: Announcing H3 1.8 Release
+description: New h3 release with web and plain adapters, web streams support, object syntax event handlers, typed event handler requests and more!
 image:
   src: # Add asap a social image
   alt: